Myrmod/svelte-babylon/src/privacy.md

 ## What do we track?
 This website doesn't track you at all.
 There is no use of cookies or other means used to identify you.

+# Impressum
+Pascal Galle
+Germany
+Walkürenring 49
+38106 Brunswick
+myrmod@gmx.de

+Preferably you would use either [twitter](https://twitter.com/myrmod) or GitHub if you have an issue.